Nama ERP DocsNama ERP Docs

 Data Mapping Tab

-This is where you tell the chart which SQL columns to use.
+This is where you tell the chart which data fields to use.
 The available fields depend on the data mapping type (which is set automatically by your template choice, but can be changed):

 • Category column — the dimension that goes on the X-axis (e.g., branch name, month)